 – Daily Uplift Supported Price includes: – Great family-run Hotel |

-May 2025 June 2025 |
+June 2025 |

-7 night holiday, upto 6 days riding £720 |
+7 night holiday, upto 6 days riding PRICE CRASH! |

-4 night break, 3 days riding £595 |
+4 night break, 3 days riding PRICE CRASH! |

 £175 – week |

-Early Season, Uplift-Supported Weeks WE NOW FEATURE SOME FORM OF UPLIFT EVERY DAY!
-These early-season weeks are before the lifts are open fully, but ALL June dates are now lift-assisted daily – this means we will use vehicle uplift for high start/ low finish rides (or the lift at Vallnord) EVERY DAY.
-In low-season weeks, even WITH van support there is a bit more climbing than in July, August and September, as these weeks are before the opening of the gondola at Soldeu – so we start very high, and make alterations to our route choices to reflect the extra effort, and we always climb at a very gentle pace!
-Some routes will also be slightly shorter than in September, as certain linking lifts which we use to add additional descending in high season weeks will not be open.
+Early Season, Uplift-Supported Weeks These early-season weeks have uplifts every day, but are before the lifts are open fully.
+There’s a little less flexibility than later weeks (as lifts may not always be open) – BUT we will use vehicle uplift for high start/ low finish rides (or the lift at La Massana, when available) every day.
+In low-season weeks, even WITH our van support there’s a bit more climbing than in mid-season and high-season weeks, as early season is before the opening of the lifts at Grandvalira.
+We still drive up very high, and make alterations to our route choices to reflect the bit of extra effort!
+Some routes will also be slightly shorter than in other weeks, as lifts which we use to add additional descending in high season weeks will not be open.
 Certain big-mountain routes involve longer climbs which are avoided in higher priced weeks, but usually no areas or major descents are inaccesable.
-For example, “Jordi’s Way” & “Ridgeliner” are accessed via a huge van uplift followed by around an extra 300m of climbing which would accessed via a gondola in high-season weeks.
-But with our new format you will still descend far more metres than you will climb (usually 3x more down)! |
+But don’t worry – you will still descend far more metres than you will climb (usually 3x more down as a minimum)! |

 |

-– Daily/ Max Uplift Support Price includes: – Great family-run Hotel |
+– June Daily Uplifted Price includes: – Great family-run Hotel |

 June 2025 August 2025 Sept 2025 |

-7 night holiday, upto 6 days riding £770
+7 night holiday, upto 6 days riding PRICE CRASH! |

-4 night break, 3 days riding £635
+4 night break, 3 days riding PRICE CRASH! |

 £175 – week |

-June DAILY and September MAX Uplifted Weeks These are traditionally slightly quieter weeks, athough September now sells out every season!
-There will be a mixture of vehicle uplifts for high start/ low finish rides, plus use of ski lifts wherever possible.
-JUNE DATES are DAILY UPLIFTED – these rides will feature some form of uplift every day, but there may be certain routes that have less uplift than in later weeks.
-For details see the description of the low-season weeks above.
-SEPTEMBER WEEKS now run in MAX UPLIFT format, just like High Season Weeks!
-The gondola at Soldeu will now open every day in September, which means that these weeks will run almost like high season weeks, with heavy use of ski lifts and/or vehicle uplifts every single day for high start/ low finish rides and minimal climbing!
-They are tradtionally slighty quieter weeks, so we are keeping the price down, but the uplift will increase!
-During September we aim to achieve at least 75% descending every day, and some days are entirely uplifted!
-Some short climbs of upto 30 minutes or so are still neccesary mid-route on our biggest backcountry trails, but this is minimised wherever possible – but, of course, there are not always lifts or roads to the very top of highest trails! |
+Mid-Season Uplifted/ MAX uplifted Weeks Traditionally slightly quieter weeks,with a mixture of vehicle uplifts for high start/ low finish rides, plus use of ski lifts wherever possible.
+JUNE DATES are UPLIFTED – these rides will feature some form of uplift every day, but there may be certain routes that have slightly less uplift than in later weeks, as we can’t always use lifts to ad din teh those “bonus” descents!
+More lifts are open, and we use our vans or a lift every day.
+You’ll do way, way more down than up, and with less effort than low-season weeks.
+MID AUGUST ONWARDS – MAX UPLIFT!
+During these weeks we offer Mid-season prices on our max uplift format, just like High Season Weeks!
+Killer value!
+August and September dates feature heavy use of ski lifts and/or vehicle uplifts every single day for high start/ low finish rides and minimal climbing!
+They are tradtionally slighty quieter weeks, so we are keep the price down, but the uplift is maximised!
+During these weeks we aim to achieve at least 75% descending every day, and some days are entirely uplifted!
+One or two short climbs of upto 30 minutes are still neccesary mid-route on our biggest backcountry trails, but this is minimised wherever possible – but, of course, there are not always lifts or roads to the very top of highest trails!
+These weeks will see you doing multiple major descents daily… |

 |